csharpfritz/WorkshopGoals/README.md

 All workshops will carry GitHub actions that build and potentially execute unit tests to verify that demos all continue to function.
 All samples should be built for every pull-request and commit to the `main` branch to ensure the quality and completeness of the samples provided.

+#### Additional documentation

+Workshops may have a `/docs` folder that contains Powerpoint slides, images, and additional supporting documentation for the instructor.

 ### Standard Folder Structure

 Workshops have this folder structure: